-The DeKalb History Center maintains a historic complex at Adair Park on West Trinity Place.
-The historic complex includes three antebellum structures: the Benjamin Swanton House, the Biffle Cabin, and the Thomas-Barber Cabin.
+The DeKalb History Center maintains three antebellum structures on West Trinity Place: the Benjamin Swanton House, the Biffle Cabin, and the Thomas-Barber Cabin.

 Log Cabins once abounded in rural DeKalb County and the DeKalb History Center maintains two log cabins at the Trinity Place Historic Complex.
 The Biffle Cabin, built between 1825 and 1840, was originally located on a knoll overlooking Barbashela Creek.
 This cabin was built by Revolutionary War veteran John Biffle, who was born in Germany in 1744.
 In 1822, Biffle, who had been living in North Carolina, arrived in DeKalb County with his wife and son.
 When he died in 1850 at the age of 106, he was the county’s oldest resident.

 The Biffle Cabin was discovered in the mid 1970s by workers clearing land for the construction of the Hidden Hills Subdivision on Biffle Road in Stone Mountain.
 Although the workers believed the building was an abandoned house, after stripping multiple layers of exterior siding, a log cabin was uncovered.
 The cabin features a unique construction technique most commonly used in Eastern Pennsylvania and a large stone fireplace.

 In 1976 the DeKalb Historical Society acquired the Biffle Cabin and in 1977 it was moved to its present location in Decatur’s Adair Park, adjacent to the Swanton House.